moo-the-cow/IRLshots/README.md

 ![IRLshots Logo](./build/icons/128x128.png)

-IRLshots is a powerful screenshot and animation tool for streamers that integrates with OBS Studio.
+IRLshots is a simple screenshot and animation tool for streamers that integrates with OBS Studio.
 It allows you to capture screenshots from your stream content, display them with stylish animations, and share them via Discord or Twitch chat commands.

 ## Features